michieltjampens/dcafs/docs/Basics.md

 An overview of all the commands available for store is given with the `store:?` command.
 (Issue that command in the window that had the ss:? result)

-Because all the commands start with the same `store:streamid,` we'll let the interface prepend this with `store:dice,!!`.
-This tells dcafs that all the following things we'll send need to have everything in front of the '!!' appended.

-> Note: This can be cancelled by sending just !!

 Now defining the store:
+* Start with `store:dice,!!` because all commands that we'll use start with that.
+  * This tells dcafs that all the following things we'll send need to have everything in front of the '!!' appended.
+  * This can be cancelled by sending just '!!'
 * First we'll set the delimiter to ':' with `delimiter,:`
     * The default delimiter is ',', so if that was the case setting it can be skipped
 * Next up is adding an integer `store:streamid,addint,id<,index>`
     * which we'll call 'rolled' and it's at index 1 so this becomes `addint,rolled,1` or `addi,rolled,1`
     * There's no command to create an empty store, dcafs just makes one on the first 'add' cmd

 Now that the store is defined, use `!!` to remove the prefix.
+This is confirmed with 'Prefix cleared'.

 The result of those commands can be seen in the settings.xml.
 ```xml